vindarel/curated-awesome-cl/README.md

 A curated list of _awesome_ Common Lisp stuff, curated for beginners.

+**!
+This list was done early on, now I take care of the original one, which has way more useful links.**

 Forked from the
 [Awesome Common Lisp](https://github.com/CodyReichert/awesome-cl) and modified following the ideas: